 Pianist-composer Kenny Werner’s impact can be measured on a number of levels.
-As a theorist, his book Effortless Master-Liberating the Master Musician Within has had a lasting influence on a generation of musicians since it was first published in 1996.
+As a theorist, his book Effortless Mastery-Liberating the Master Musician Within has had a lasting influence on a generation of musicians since it was first published in 1996.
 As a player with great skill and imagination, Werner has led his various trios since 1981, and recorded dozens of sessions as leader or sideman.
 In recent years, he’s stepped up as a composer of larger works, receiving commissions from jazz and symphony orchestras in the U.S. and Europe.
 Werner’s ambitious 2010 recording No Beginning, No End, led to a recent Guggenheim Fellowship, and his latest release, Institute of Higher Learning (Half Note), documents his collaboration with the Brussels Jazz Orchestra.
 Werner made time for this late-night listening session following his Kennedy Center performance with Toots Thielemans.

 1. Erroll Garner

 “Penthouse Serenade” (from Long Ago and Far Away, Columbia).
 Garner, piano; John Simmons, bass; Shadow Wilson, drums.
 Recorded in 1951.

 Before: Erroll Garner?
 Wow, that block chord thing in the right hand could be Dave McKenna or Jaki Byard.
 Usually that style is not my favorite, but this guy is playing with great rhythm and a great touch.
 When you play that way it’s easy to bang.
 But he’s not banging, he’s just playing strong.
 I admire that in the old cats.
 No matter how percussive they were, you never heard the bang of the hammer.
 They had such a natural motion.
 You’ll notice there’s not one false chord there.
 The accuracy is great.
 The second thing is the rhythm.
 He carried the rhythm throughout so beautifully.
 Whoever did that did it really well.